uchicago-2025-capp30122/30122-project-treehuggers/milestones/final.md

 ### III.
 Team Responsibilities

 #### Begum’s responsibilities
-- Loaded housing data and converted to GeoJSON.
+- Loaded affordbale housing data and converted to GeoJSON.
-- Built index.py and test_index.py.
-    - This file (index.py) reconciles three datasets: (1) Yelp and Google reviews, (2) OSM parks data, and (3) affordable housing data.
+- Built index.py.
+This file reconciles three datasets: (1) Yelp and Google reviews, (2) OSM parks data, and (3) affordable housing data.
     - The index finds parks that fall within walking distance (about 10-12 minutes) of each housing unit.
 The two indexes are:
         - “size_index”: scales each park by its area.
         - “rating_index”: scales each park by its area and average rating.
     - The indexes are normalized by the maximum value and scaled between 0 and 100.
 The output is a GeoJSON file of housing units with their respective indexes (“housing_data_index.geojson”).

 ### Grace’s responsibilities
-- Extracted Chicago Parks data from OpenStreetMap utilizing the osmnx library (https://osmnx.readthedocs.io/en/stable/), and created a GeoJSON FeatureCollection file containing uncleaned polygonal data for Chicago parks.
-The script that extracts and writes the geojson file is titled create_parks_geojson.py.
-The file that this script writes is titled uncleaned_park_polygons.geojson, and it can be found within the data folder.
+- Extracted Chicago Parks data from OpenStreetMap utilizing the OSMnx library (https://osmnx.readthedocs.io/en/stable/), and created a GeoJSON FeatureCollection file containing uncleaned polygonal data for Chicago parks.
+The script that extracts and writes the GeoJSON file is titled create_parks_geojson.py.
+The file that this script writes is titled uncleaned_park_polygons.geojson.
 - Wrote the clean_park_polygons.py script, which cleans and merges the park polygons from the uncleaned_park_polygons.geojson file and writes the cleaned data to the cleaned_park_polygons.geojson file.
 The script ensures that park geometries are standardized and merged when appropriate.

 ### Evan’s responsibilities